mgreiler/se-unlocked/Transcripts/EP_64_Nicolas_Dular.md

 sometimes quite good.

 And to do also tell your manager, like, Hey, you had this call, like, and you help someone.
-Cause it.
-Hard to notice otherwise.
+Cause its Hard to notice otherwise.
 And so this helped, but otherwise I, I say, I agree.
 It's it's, it comes to a degree of eight people that you don't see everything it's harder to evaluate everyone.
 Yeah.
-Yeah.

-[00:34:50] **Michaela:** And I think, and also some people are better at promoting themselves.
+[00:34:50] **Michaela:** YEah.
+And I think, and also some people are better at promoting themselves.

 Right.
 Let's saying, oh, you know, I have this person and I did actually this and I shipped over there and look at this wonderful call I made mm-hmm and another person maybe did even more.
 But they don't.
-So for example, for me in an organization, it's always really.
+So for example, for me in an organization, it's always really hard.
 Like I forget about, you know, writing an email saying, oh, you know, this wonderful thing that I did over here.

 Mm-hmm I'm, I'm just doing it.
-And so I feel that as a manager, this must be also really hard to feel like you're fairly evaluating everybody on the team and
+And so I feel that as a manager, this must be also really hard to feel like you're fairly evaluating everybody on the team and so on.

-so

-[00:35:23] **Nicolas:** on.
-I mean, that's where at least the peer reviews come in, so we have peer reviews and.
+[00:35:23] **Nicolas:**  I mean, that's where at least the peer reviews come in, so we have peer reviews and.
 You get the 360 feedback from others.
 And when you then read these feedbacks, you at least notice like, oh, someone telling the other engineer, Hey, thanks for helping me so often.

 And then you see this, so 360 feedbacks are very valuable for this case.
 Yeah.
-Yeah.
-You

-[00:35:42] **Michaela:** like them as a manager, you like them, did you like?
+[00:35:42] **Michaela:** Yeah.
+You like them as a manager, you like them, did you like?
 Yeah, I like them.
 As an engineer, as an individual contributor, you like them

 [00:35:49] **Nicolas:** an individual contributor.
 I had a harder time to